Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-we would obtain that the system is weakly passive.
-We stress that condition \eqref{EQN:WeakPassCond} goes in the direction highlighted in equation \eqref{EQN:DoubleDiss} where a dissipation condition is imposed jointly on the resistive and stochastic port.
+we would obtain \fc{the system to be weakly passive}. \fc{Let us underline that} condition \eqref{EQN:WeakPassCond} goes in the direction highlighted in equation \eqref{EQN:DoubleDiss} where a dissipation condition is imposed jointly on the resistive and stochastic ports.

-\item[(ii)] consider stochastic perturbation for both resistive and storage port, letting $Z_t(\omega):= t + B_t$, with $B$ a standard Brownian motion independent of $W$.
+\item[(ii)] Let consider stochastic perturbations for both resistive and storage port, with $Z_t(\omega):= t + B_t$, where $B$ is a standard Brownian motion independent of $W$.
 Therefore equation \eqref{EQN:SPHSExampleIto} becomes